John Taylor, Baron Kilclooney: Controversies

 In April 2018, Taylor faced calls to apologise after claiming McGurk's Bar, bombed by the Ulster Volunteer Force (UVF) in 1971, was a "drinking hole for IRA sympathisers" who had run a "political campaign to place the blame on the UVF".
-The UVF attack, which killed 15 people, was one of deadliest incidents in Northern Ireland during the Troubles.
+The UVF attack, which killed 15 people, was one of the deadliest incidents in Northern Ireland during the Troubles.
 Taylor, who was a Stormont minister at the time of the bombing, wrongly claimed the massacre was an IRA device that exploded prematurely inside the premises.
 Pat Irvine, who was aged 14 when her mother Kathleen was killed in the attack, said "I'm actually disgusted with him, that he's so blatant with his hatred and bitterness."

 On 9 November 2020, Taylor made a series of statements on Twitter about American Vice-President-Elect Kamala Harris, saying, "What happens if Biden moves on and the Indian becomes President.
 Who then becomes Vice President?"
 When challenged, he claimed that he did not know the name of the vice-president elect, by way of explaining his term of reference.
 He said, "I had never heard of her nor knew her name is Harris.
 India is quite rightly celebrating that an Indian, who has USA citizenship, has been appointed Vice President elect".

 Taylor had previously been labelled an "old racist dinosaur" by Piers Morgan, for comments he had made in 2017 about cricketer Moeen Ali.
 Taylor had said on Twitter that, "Times have changed!
 The England team now needs non English people in order to win Test Games".
 When it was pointed out that Ali was born in Britain, Taylor responded, "Moeen Ali is proud to be British but racially he is not English.
 There is a difference between being English and being British!!", adding that, "A Chinese born in England is Chinese and not English!".

 In July 2021, During the Euro 2021 football competition, Taylor posted remarks on Twitter criticising the Spain national football team for not singing their national anthem at the start of football matches.
 Commentators responded by pointing out that the Spanish national anthem does not, in fact, have any lyrics.